My M Room PWA

 M Room’s visual style is realised in a consistent UI that ties in with the brand.

-Time is money for both the customers and for M Room, so we created a concept which changes the whole waiting experience and helps M Room to spread traffic more evenly between the shops.
+Time is money for both M Room and its customers, so we created a concept that changes the whole waiting experience and helps M Room to spread traffic more evenly between barbershops.

 My M Room was soft launched in Finland in January 2019.
-After only two weeks the numbers look very promising and the initial feedback has been positive from both iOS and Android users.
+After two months the numbers look very promising and the feedback has been positive from both iOS and Android users.

 PWA design, production